Marching 97: History

 The band was founded as the University Band in 1906 by a group of students led by Edward E. Ross (class of 1908).
-Approximately fifteen men met for the first time in Christmas-Saucon Hall (then called Saucon Hall) on October 29, 1906.
+Approximately fifteen men met for the first time in Christmas-Saucon Hall, which was then called Saucon Hall, on October 29, 1906.
 A year later, on October 2, 1907, the University Band made its first appearance at a Lehigh University football game.

 The band had a rocky existence in its early years, and little is known about the group's activities in the late 1900s and early 1910s.
 It went extinct and was reformed a number of times in its first decade.
 The University Band had its first recorded director in 1914, a former Bethlehem Steel Co.
 Band member by the name of J.C.
 Cranmer.
 He was replaced by Anton M. Weingartner, then the director of the Bethlehem Steel Co.
 Band, in 1916 when the band was once again reorganized.
 However, the band was significantly affected by World War I, and did not perform during the 1917 or 1918 football seasons.
 In October 1919, the University Band finally established a permanent presence on Lehigh University's campus.
 They were supported by becoming part of the R.O.T.C. on campus, allowing for the government to provide uniforms, music, and instruments.
 This partnership would last for several decades.

-In the early years of its existence, the University Band was not a marching band, simply acting as a pep band at all manner of sporting and campus events.
+In the early years of its existence, the university band was not a marching band, simply acting as a pep band at all manner of sporting and campus events.
 The group's first recorded marching performance occurred on November 4, 1922 at a football game at Colgate University.
 With new uniforms, the men marched on the field to a "hearty reception."